 - Share research findings with end-users.

 An assessment of functioning tool based on the ICF Core Sets for autism has been created.
-This assessment tool is designed for health professionals, but we have recently developed proxy- and self-report versions of the assessment.
-We expect these new versions will give us some more information about what individuals on the autism spectrum and their parents/caregivers believe can help or hinder the functional abilities of someone on the spectrum.
+This assessment tool is designed for health professionals.
+Self-report and proxy versions of the assessment tool have also been developed to provide more information about what individuals on the autism spectrum and their parents/caregivers believe can help or hinder the functional abilities of someone on the spectrum.

 It is very important to assess functioning so that we can get a true picture of how well a person is able to do the things they need and want to do.
 It is also important to find out where they might need extra help or support.

 This tool incorporates the definitions co-produced during the earlier stages of the project.

 - An evaluation of the overall utility of measures of functioning suitable for school-aged children on the autism spectrum: A scoping reviewPublished 28 Oct 2022

 - Content validation of common measures of functioning for young children against the International Classification of Functioning, Disability and Health and Code and Core Sets relevant to neurodevelopmental conditionsPublished 8 Aug 2021

 - Co-producing holistic proxy-and self-report assessment of functioning tools based on the International Classification of Functioning, Disability & Health (ICF) Core Sets for Autism Spectrum Disorder (ASD)Published 10 Jun 2020

 - Kiah Evans, University of Western Australia